-- Review your reading notes and highlights to improve retention of important material.
-If you find certain points in your reading to be confusing, discuss them with your course instructor during office hours or with a fellow classmate outside of class. - Integrate class material with reading material.
-Connect related information from your lecture notes and reading notes and get them in the same place (e.g., on the same index card). - Use a "part-to-whole" study method whereby you study material from your class notes and assigned reading in small pieces (parts) during short, separate study sessions in advance of the exam; then make your last study session before the exam a longer review session during which you restudy all the small parts (the whole) at the same time.
+Review your reading notes and highlights to improve retention of important material.
+If you find certain

+- points in your reading to be confusing, discuss them with your course instructor during office hours or with a fellow classmate outside of class. - Integrate class material with reading material.

+Connect related information from your lecture notes and reading notes and get them in the same place (e.g., on the same index card). - Study material from your class notes and assigned reading in small pieces (parts) during short, separate study sessions in advance of the exam; then make your last study session before the exam a longer review session during which you re-study all the small parts (the whole) at the same time.
 Don't buy into the myth that studying in advance is a waste of time because you'll forget everything you studied by test time.
-As will be fully explained in Chapter 5, material studied in advance of an exam remains in your brain and is still there when you later review it.
+As will be fully explained in Chapter 6, material studied in advance of an exam remains in your brain and is still there when you later review it.
 Even if it doesn't immediately come back to mind when you first start reviewing it, you'll relearn it much faster than you did the first time.